Some People Do

 "Some People Do" is a song recorded by American country music band Old Dominion.
 It was released on March 2, 2020 as the third single from their self-titled third studio album.
 The song was written by Matthew Ramsey, Jesse Frasure, Shane McAnally, Thomas Rhett and produced by McAnally.
+It received a Grammy Award nomination for Best Country Duo/Group Performance.

 Background

 Band wrote on Twitter: “This song is a side of us we haven’t shown as blatantly, and it’s a little scary to put out into the world, but part of our job as songwriters is to tell the truth, even if it’s hard to go there.”

 Music

 Matt Ramsey wrote on Instagram: “It’s a breaking-point kind of song.
 I think inherently we’re all good people and want to be good people, but no matter who you are, sometimes you hurt the ones you love, It’s about that desire to be the best person you can be for those people.”

 The song featured a poignant piano melody and strings that fit with the reflective and heartbreaking lyrics.